FaserF/TCL-Discussion-Telegram/docs/index.md

 ---

 ### Credits
 This project is maintained by volunteers from the TCL Telegram community.
+Learn more about our [Volunteer Status & Lack of Affiliation](community.md).
 A huge thank you to the **Admins and Moderators** who dedicate their time to verifying firmware and helping users.

 ---